This Policy sets out the manner in which personal data of staff, students and other individuals is processed fairly and lawfully.

 - Processed in a way that ensures appropriate security of the personal data including protection against unauthorised or unlawful processing and against accidental loss, destruction or damage, using appropriate technical or organisational measures.

 - Kept securely and accessible only to authorised persons.
 This applies to physical and electronic date.
 The company will be able to demonstrate compliance with these principles.
 The company will have in place a process for dealing with the exercise of the following rights by Board members, staff, students, parents and members of the public in respect of their personal data -making including profiling

 Roles and Responsibilities

-The Board responsible for ensuring the appointment of a ‘Data Controller’ (usually this person will be Head of School).
+The Board is responsible for ensuring the appointment of a ‘Data Controller’ (usually this person will be the Principal).